knasti/PopNet/README.md

 # PopNet
-PopNet uses a Convolutional Neural Network to predict the future spatial distribution based on existing population projections.
+PopNet uses a Convolutional Neural Network to predict the future spatial population distribution based on existing population projections.